 The Earlham Institute (EI) is adding a state-of-the-art DNA Foundry for synthetic biology to its advanced suite of sequencing technologies.

-This new foundry will help EI to support its research efforts, in particular, it will allow EI to accelerate its genomics research, enabling the Biotechnology and Biological Sciences Research Council (BBSRC) and other UK bioscience researchers to deliver research much faster than was previously possible.
+This new foundry will help EI to support its research efforts, in particular, it will allow EI to accelerate its genomics research, enabling the Biotechnology and Biological Sciences Research Council (BBSRC)

 Funded by a £1.9M grant, led by EI’s head of platforms and pipelines Dr Daniel Swan, the EI-DNA Foundry is one of five locations funded by the Biotechnology and Biological Sciences Research Council (BBSRC) to provide the UK's academic community and synthetic biology industries with DNA fabrication facilities.